 Applicants can download the application for short-term rental business licence and email mlsbusinesslicence@toronto.ca to receive instructions on how to submit via secure file transfer.

-Applicants are required to pay a one-time licence application fee of $5,321.85 and an ongoing fee of $1.06 for every short-term rental night booked through the company.
-The application fee is subject to an annual increase and is non-refundable.
+Applicants are required to pay an annual licence application fee of $10,000.00 and an ongoing nightly fee of $1.50 for every short-term rental night booked through the company.

 Once a complete application is received, staff will review the forms and documents and send an invoice number for the application fee.
 Additional information about the Data Sharing Agreement will also be shared.